 On Thursday, October 26th, a team from Creative Commons came to speak at Google.

-With Google’s acquistion of YouTube, it makes sense that they would learn more about copyright, and copyright licenses.
+With Google’s acquisition of YouTube, it makes sense that they would learn more about copyright, and copyright licenses.
 Creative Commons came to visit to see if they could get some help from Google as well as sharing information about what the Creative Commons organization is doing.
 What might this mean to people who use Google?

 Non-Technical Information about Creative Commons